 How You Should Pay Your Music Producer

-Music producers make a big impact on your album—they can also make a big impact on your budget.
-Like most things in the music business, people deserve to be fairly compensated, but the key word is fair.
+Music producers make a big impact on your album, and they can also make a big impact on your budget.

 Most producers want to help you make your songs the best that they can be.
 Some aren't, and a bad deal with a producer can haunt you for a long time.
 The best way to prevent a nightmarish scenario is to understand how producers are compensated for their work and evaluate any deal on the table.